 Before you ever think about using SWR, you need to boost your personal savings rate to the max and trim as much fat from your expenses as possible – and keep it there.

-You also want to keep your expenses low and not be overly aggressive in your estimate of how low your expenses will be (i.e. going from employer sponsored health insurance to paying for yourself).
+You also want to keep your expenses low and not be overly aggressive in your estimate of how low your expenses will be (e.g. going from employer sponsored health insurance to paying for yourself).

 That is why SWR is really just a guide to give you ballpark retirement number estimates and withdrawals – the rest is up to you.